johndoh/roundcube-sieverules/README.md

 Import existing rulesets
 ------------------------
-The plugin contains a basic import system and 2 basic import filters.
-These example import filters are not perfect, use them with care you may lose some rule data!
-You can create your own filter (or modify existing ones), if you do please consider sharing it.
-To create an import filter you must add a file in the importFilters directory.
+The plugin contains a basic import system and 2 example import filters.
+These filters are not perfect, use them with care you may lose some rule data!
+You can create your own filter (or modify existing ones).
+To create an import filter you must either rename one of the example files by removing .ex from the end of the file name or create your own file in the importFilters directory.
 The file must contain a class named 'srimport_[filename]'.
 Each import filter must have:
 * An attribute called name - this should be the user friendly name of the import e.g. Squirrelmail (Avelsieve)
 * A pubic function called detector - used to detect of if current rule file